Developer Guide

 cleartag 1 tr/ tr/(multiple same prefixes)

 Expected: No tag cleared.
-Error details shown in the status message indicating multiple values specified for the following single-valued field(s):i/. -
+Error details shown in the status message indicating multiple values specified for the following single-valued field(s):tr/. -

 Test case: